gregorwolf/bookshop-demo/readme.md

 ## Setup

-Simply download this project and _`npm run setup`_ in the project folder, e.g. <br>
-copy & paste this to your command line:
+Download this project and _`npm run setup`_ in the project folder — e.g. copy & paste this to your command line:

 ```sh
 git clone https://github.wdf.sap.corp/caps/bookshop.git